mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 Typically we create a class/struct and from that create an array that we iterate.
 This is somewhat comparable to `Row-Stores` in databases.
 Each row/array entry holds a full object.
 Many databases also supports `Column-Stores` as this is more efficient if you have lots of properties in an object but only accesses a few of them (like during report generation).
 We can apply the same approach to objects in memory which is called `Structures of Arrays (SOA)`.
 What we normally do is called `Arrays of Structures (AOS)`.

-This will give a near optimal usage of cache and band-width but we get extra overhead because we will need to dereferenc several arrays for each computation.
+This will give a near optimal usage of cache and bandwidth but we get extra overhead because we will need to dereferenc several arrays for each computation.

 For test case **Structures of Arrays** we implement it as this: